jldec/cloudflare-pages-test/markdown/getting-started-with-go-part-2-pointers.md

 ## Pointer receiver methods and interfaces

-The first argument to Fprintf is `&b`, a [pointer](https://tour.golang.org/moretypes/1) to b.
+The first argument to fmt.Fprintf is `&b`, a [pointer](https://tour.golang.org/moretypes/1) to b.
 This is necessary, because Fprintf expects an [io.Writer](https://pkg.go.dev/io#Writer) interface which is satisfied by the [Builder.Write](https://pkg.go.dev/strings#Builder.Write) method which has a `*Builder` pointer receiver.

 I was tempted to replace `Fprintf(&b, ...)` with `Fprintf(b, ...)`, to make it more consistent with the `b.WriteString` and `b.String` Builder method calls further down, but doing this causes the compiler to complain: